 Contact centers must reassess the way callers are brought into queues and held while waiting for the human voice they desire.
 The importance of the customer experience is on the rise.
 There is still a significant consumer preference for the voice channel, and call-on-hold time is inevitable.

 There’s been a major move to chat, email, and other channels.
 But COVID-19 has shown the importance of voice as a channel, and for most organizations, voice isn’t going away.
 COVID has highlighted a new need for contact centers to be resilient.
 And nothing is more resilient — or faster to respond to changing problems — than an agent on the phone.Craig Robinson in the Genesys Blog

 Streaming Queue Music Replacing IVR Announcements Inserted Over Hold Music

 In most communication platform designs, the customer journey begins with an automated greeting.
 Next comes queue audio, (not the “on hold” audio), typically a background music file that repeats.
-The IVR is programmed with a variety of announcements, anything from, “all agents are busy” to information about self-help options, etc. These announcements “barge in” to interrupt the music.
-This arrangement sounds like a queue.
+We’ve all heard the common IVR announcements, such as self-help options and “all agents are busy” messages.
+These announcements “barge in” to interrupt the music.
+Subsequently, the experience sounds like a queue.
 It is what we think of when we think of waiting for an agent.

 Why replace the typical IVR/queue voice interruptions over a background music track?
 The common format brings to mind countless unhappy experiences.Tim Brown, Easy On Hold Founder